moabdelwahab6611/LED_PROJECT/README.md

 4 - PIC18F4620 8-Bit Micro-controller

-5 - 8 Yellow LEDs
+5 - 8 Yellow LED

 ### Notice :
 I provided the project with pictures to show you how should be the content of of each folder int the project in case if you got build error or compilation error in MPLAB X IDE.